 4. Glean information from brilliant designers, and prioritize learning.

 5. And when you’re finally in charge of a firm, you’re not just a designer.
 You can lose the passion that drove you into the business in the first place.

 To learn more about HBA, visit their website!

-Nick has an exciting series of events THIS WEEK at Las Vegas Market.
+Nick has an exciting series of events at Las Vegas Market.
 Check out those and the rest here.

 Not attending market this year?
 Get all of the action on our Facebook and Instagram!
 Don’t miss our Instagram takeover.

 If you would like to hear more episodes, please visit us on iTunes or on our website at TheChaiseLoungePodcast.com.
 Lastly, find The Chaise Lounge on Instagram, Facebook, and Twitter or post a review on iTunes, you may even hear your review read live on our next podcast.
 With that said keep dreaming big, and keep designing a great design business.
 See ya!